pepdiz/reboling/README.md

 # reboling
-libraries, modules and code for rebol (mainly r3)
+A mixture of libraries, modules and code for rebol (mainly r3) usually just for fun